Code of Behaviour

-The class teachers may, as above, request parents/guardians to visit them in school to discuss some aspect of a pupil’s behaviour.
+The teachers may, as above, request parents/guardians to visit them in school to discuss some aspect of a pupil’s behaviour.
 The Principal will be informed of these meetings and may be invited to attend.
-Parents/guardians are encouraged to make appointments to meet with class teachers and/or the Principal at the earliest opportunity in an effort to prevent any escalation of inappropriate behaviour.
+Parents/guardians are encouraged to make appointments to meet with teachers and/or the Principal at the earliest opportunity in an effort to prevent any escalation of inappropriate behaviour.

 The school will remind parents/guardians of the procedures for contacting the school in the annual autumn newsletter and on the school website.